aurorasmiles/aurorasmiles/README.md

 [BungeePerms](https://github.com/weaondara/BungeePerms) - a permissions plugin for BungeeCord/Velocity and Spigot/Paper.
 I maintain BungeePerms together with my partner, who created BungeePerms in the first place

+Outside of Minecraft I'm also part of the [Queer Lexikon e.V.](https://queer-lexikon.net/), one of germanys biggest nonprofits for queer kids and youth.

 If you would like to support my work, I'd be more than grateful if you sponsor me on GitHub.
 For any questions, please feel free to contact me on Discord: aurora#4484